Introduction Tools and Software

 If you think that it’s a smart idea to just push off integration to a later time when you have the money, it’s not.
 Business system improvement tasks are one of those crucial areas in business that so many people push to the back burner for when it is a more convenient time.

-And if you’re quickly growing, often times that “good time” never comes up, and what you have a year or more down the line is an even bigger mess to untangle and deal with.
+And if you’re quickly growing, oftentimes that “good time” never comes up, and what you have a year or more down the line is an even bigger mess to untangle and deal with.

-Is to evaluate if this tool has overlapping functionalities with another tool that you currently have.
+This is to evaluate if this tool has overlapping functionalities with another tool that you currently have.

 A good example is your email marketing system and CRM.
 We have some clients that come to us for Ontraport help and consulting, and we find out that they are also using an email marketing tool outside of it.
 Ontraport is an “all-in-one CRM marketing system” and email marketing is one of the things it does best.
 Some people will go to it for the landing page functionality or as a shopping cart and then totally forget that they are paying for so much more than that.